SAP/spartacus-docs/_pages/dev/features/stock-notification.md

 The stock notification feature has corresponding CMS-component data in the back end that allows you to enable or disable the feature.

+Note that this feature works only when the notification preference feature and the customer interests feature are already working.

 ## Configuring